From 6 April 2023 you could be limited to £10k pa pension contributions after taking flexible income – unless you take action now!

-Currently the maximum amount of that can be contributed to your pension each year is £40k and you can carry forward unused allowances from the previous 3 years.
+Currently, the annual allowance each year is £40k and you can carry forward unused allowances from the previous 3 years.

 This is only a case study and does not constitute advice.
 Anyone considering any form of financial planning should seek independent financial advice.
 First Wealth LLP is an appointed representative of Best Practice which is authorised and regulated by the Financial Conduct Authority (FCA).